-1) by adding the word "is a lie" at the end of the sentence;
+1) by adding the word "false" at the end of a given sentence;

 2) by substituting common quantifiers for existence quantifiers and negating the word that follows the quantifier.

 The phrase "not all natural numbers are divisible by 3" is not a negation of the phrase "all natural numbers are divisible by 3" because it is a false statement, like a given sentence.